3it-inpaqt/line-classification-slope/README.md

 Regression task to identify angles on charge stability diagrams of double quantum dots.
 However, you can also apply this model to single dot, make sure you change the setting accordingly.

 _**<span style="color:lime;">DISCLAIMER:</span> most of the experimental data used to run the trainings are under NDA and therefore cannot be shared.
-The plots you might have not correspond to the one I obtained during my internship.**_
+The plots you might have could not correspond to the one I obtained during my internship.**_

 # Install